solariachip/solariachip.github.io/_posts/2026-04-11-Sustainability-in-the-Desert.md

 <b>✵ Have conversations.</b>
 Everyone is there to have a good time so it can be uncomfortable to have more responsible and less light-hearted conversations about climate change.
 It isn’t on everyone’s mind, especially if you’re drunk or geeked coming back from Sexyy Red’s witching hour set, but fostering this sense of community is where sustainability can come back to Coachella.

 Talk about it and be curious!
-We can make Coachella more sustainabile from direct attendee participation.
-Enter the [Global Inheritance](https://www.globalinheritance.org/programs/coachella) program, acting as Coachella’s Sustainability Partner.
+Currently, Coachella lacks direct attendee participation aside from the [Global Inheritance](https://www.globalinheritance.org/programs/coachella) program, which is acting as Coachella’s Sustainability Partner.
 The program manages Carpoolchella, but also invites speakers to tell stories, give demonstrations, and spread their passion for sustainability.
-They host raffles and giveaways to encourage festival folks to make choices that are better for the planet.
+They host raffles and giveaways to encourage festival folks to make choices that are better for the planet, but compared to overall attendance their presence is still widely left unnoticed, especially against the backdrop of incredible performances.

 <b>✵ Take a stand.</b>
 Last year, [Massive Attack declined an offer to perform at Coachella](https://www.billboard.com/music/music-news/massive-attack-turned-down-coachella-2025-offer-environmental-concerns-1235860435/) due to the festival’s environmental impact, citing their concerns over the festival’s high water usage and carbon emissions.